Inouye165/React-Photo-App/docs/TESTING.md

 # Running tests

 This project uses Vitest for frontend tests and Jest/Supertest for backend tests.
-The repository includes a GitHub Actions workflow that runs tests on pushes and pull requests to `main`.
+CI setup depends on your environment and is not guaranteed to be committed in this repository.

 Requirements
-- Node.js 18+ (LTS recommended)
+- Node.js 20+ (see root `package.json` engines)
-- npm
+- npm 10+

 Install dependencies